 Processes

 It is the first tab you can find after opening the Task Manager on your Windows 11 computer.
-Here you can find mainly two different sections – Apps and Background processes.
+Here, you can see two main sections: Apps and Background Processes.
 The Apps section displays all the currently opened apps that you can close.
-The latter section shows all the background processes that are currently running.
+The latter section displays all the background processes currently running.

 To close any running app or process, you need to select it and click on the End task button.